-Steps How to prevent Wasp Attacks Gorilla Trekking in Uganda
+Steps How to prevent Wasp Attacks during Gorilla Trekking in Uganda

-How to prevent Wasp Attacks while Gorilla Trekking.
+How to prevent Wasp Attacks during Gorilla Trekking.
 Deaths from Wasp Attacks are not uncommon and occur each year in various parts of the world, from the US to New Zealand.
-In Bwindi Impenetrable Forest ass everywhere else in the world they are out of the norm occurrences but they do happen.
+In Bwindi Impenetrable Forest ass everywhere else in the world, they are out-of-the-norm occurrences, but they do happen.
 This was the first case of a Wasp Attack in Bwindi Impenetrable Forest.
-One should note that there is one reference on TripAdvisor from someone who visited the Ruhija region of Bwindi Impenetrable Forest mentioned the presence of a lot of Wasps.
+One should note that one reference on TripAdvisor from someone who visited the Ruhija region of Bwindi Impenetrable Forest mentioned the presence of a lot of Wasps.

 Thousands come to Trek the Mountain Gorillas without incident, no wasp- attacks, no guerillas, just safe and secure Gorilla Trekking.
-When it comes to animal fatalities, bees, hornets, and wasps are some of the deadliest wild animals you’ll ever run into and hopefully you will not will not Gorilla Trekking in Uganda.
+When it comes to animal fatalities, bees, hornets, and wasps are some of the deadliest wild animals you’ll ever encounter.
+Hopefully, you will not work during Gorilla Trekking in Uganda.

-How to prevent Wasp Attacks while Gorilla Trekking in Uganda
+How to prevent Wasp Attacks during Gorilla Trekking

 How To Avoid Getting Stung:

-2. No brightly colored Flower Print patterned Shirts, blouses or Skirts: Leave your Tropical Shirts at the Lodge, you are not going to a Luau, but a Gorilla Trek.
+3. No brightly colored Flower Print patterned Shirts, blouses, or Skirts: Leave your Tropical Shirts at the Lodge; you are not going to a Luau but a Gorilla Trek.

-4. Take no Sodas on Trek stick to Bottled Water: Best not to bring any sugary things on the Gorilla Trek
+5. Take no Sodas on Trek stick to Bottled Water: It is Best not to bring any sugary things on the Gorilla Trek

-5. Wear the Right Clothing for your Gorilla Trek: Long Trousers, long-sleeved shirt, hat, boots, thick hiking socks, tuck trousers into socks, tough gardening gloves, Hat, especially tight fitting caps are good.
+6. Wear the Right Clothing for your Gorilla Trek: Long Trousers, long-sleeved shirt, hat, boots, thick hiking socks, tuck trousers into socks, tough gardening gloves, Hat, and incredibly tight fitting caps are good.
 Have a light rain jacket with you.
 This can be used to cover your face and head should there be a wasp attack.
-When disturbed, wasps direct their attack against dark colored objects, stick with a neutral color like khaki.
+When disturbed, wasps direct their attack against dark-colored objects and stick with a neutral color like khaki.

-7. On the Gorilla Trek: Stay ware-Try to stay away from Wasp nests and hives—they will defend their territory.
-If you see a lot of wasps about, point it out to the Ranger leading the Trekking Party.
+8. On the Gorilla Trek: Stay ware-Try to stay away from Wasp nests and hives—they will defend their territory.
+If you see a lot of wasps, point it out to the Ranger leading the Trekking Party.

-8. Eating your Packed Lunch: Just make sure your food is not attracting wasps.
-You certainly do not want to bite into one.
+9. Eating your Packed Lunch: Make sure your food is not attracting wasps, and you certainly do not want to bite into one.

-9. Look-Out for Wasps on the Trek: Keep a look out for the flight paths of wasps approaching their nests.
-If possible detour around them, but one or two people moving relatively quickly can usually pass close to a nest entrance without harm.
+10. Look-Out for Wasps on the Trek: Keep a look out for the flight paths of wasps approaching their nests.
+If possible, detour around them, but one or two people moving relatively quickly can usually pass close to a nest entrance without harm.

-10: Stay away from Wasp Nests: We recommend that you stay well away from wasp nests’ Wasps, pheromones act as an alarm.
+11: Stay away from Wasp Nests: We recommend that you stay well away from wasp nests’ Wasps and pheromones act as an alarm.
 They are secreted by some of the group when they think they are in danger, like if the nest is disturbed or one of them is killed.
 The rest of the wasps react to the pheromones by swarming out of the nest and attacking the intruder.

-Wasps have an exaggerated reputation for aggressiveness but they are unlikely to chase you or attack en masse unless you disturb the nest.
-One of the things that trigger a mass attack by wasps may be the smell of wasp venom, so the smell of the first wasp stinging you will excite other wasps that will join in on the attack.
+Wasps have an exaggerated reputation for aggressiveness, but they are unlikely to chase you or attack en masse unless you disturb the nest.
+One thing that triggers a mass attack by wasps may be the smell of wasp venom, so the scent of the first wasp stinging you will excite other wasps that will join in on the attack.

 If you are being attacked, act immediately.
-Run quickly through thick vegetation.
-This should brush most of the wasps off, and a quick sprint of no more than 20 m should see you safe.
+Dash through thick vegetation, which should brush most of the wasps off, and a quick sprint of no more than 20 m should see you safe.